 This is the third and last volume of Martin Shubik's exposition of his vision of "mathematical institutional economics"—a term he coined in 1959 to describe the theoretical underpinnings needed for the construction of an economic dynamics.
 The goal is to develop a process-oriented theory of money and financial institutions that reconciles micro- and macroeconomics, using strategic market games and other game-theoretic methods.

 Why do financial institutions, industrial companies, and households hold low-yielding money balances, Treasury bills, and other liquid assets?
 When and to what extent can the state and international financial markets make up for a shortage of liquid assets, allowing agents to save and share risk more effectively?
 These questions are at the center of all financial crises, including the current global one.

 The 2010 English-language edition of Christian Marazzi’s The Violence of Financial Capitalism made a groundbreaking work on the global financial crisis available to an expanded readership.
 This new edition has been updated to reflect recent events, up to and including the G20 summit in July 2010 and the broad consensus to reduce government spending that emerged from it.

-In 1998, President Boris Yeltsin’s government defaulted on its domestic debt and Russia experienced a financial meltdown that brought it to the brink of disaster.
+In 1998, President Boris Yeltsin’s government defaulted on Russia’s debts and the country experienced a financial meltdown that brought its people to the brink of disaster.
 In No Precedent, No Plan, Martin Gilman offers an insider’s view of Russia’s financial crisis.
-As the International Monetary Fund’s senior person in Moscow, Gilman was in the eye of the storm.
-Russia’s policy response to the economic collapse stemming from the disintegration of the Soviet Union and analyzes the 1998 crisis and its aftermath.
+As the senior representative of the International Monetary Fund in Moscow beginning in 1996, Gilman was in the eye of the storm.
+Now, he tells the dramatic story of Russia’s economic evolution following the collapse of the Soviet Union and analyzes the 1998 crisis and its aftermath.